 CA Social Studies Standards FOSS Module K.4 Students compare and contrast the locations of people, places, Trees and environments and describe their characteristics.
 Animals Two by Two 1.
 Determine the relative locations of objects using the terms near/far, Plants and Animals left/right, and behind/in front.
 Air and Weather 2.
 Distinguish between land and water on maps and globes and locate general areas referenced in historical legends and stories.
 3. Identify traffic symbols and map symbols (e.g., those for land, water, roads, cities).
 4. Construct maps and models of neighborhoods, incorporating such structures as police and fire stations, airports, banks, hospitals, supermarkets, harbors, schools, homes, places of worship, and transportation lines.
 5. Demonstrate familiarity with the school's layout, environs, and the jobs people do there.
 K.5 Students put events in temporal order using a calendar, placing Air and Weather days, weeks, and months in proper order.
 Plants and Animals K.1 Students understand that being a good citizen involves acting in Wood and Paper certain ways.
 1. Follow rules, such as sharing and taking turns, and know the consequences of breaking them.
 2. Learn examples of honesty, courage, determination, individual responsibility, and patriotism in American and world history from stories and folklore.
 3. Know beliefs and related behaviors of characters in stories from times past and understand the consequences of the characters' actions.
-K.3 Students match simple descriptions of work that people do and Wood and Paper the names of related jobs at the school, in the local community, and from historical accounts.
-K.6 Students understand that history relates to events, people, and Animals Two By Two places of other times.
-Plants and Animals 3.
-Understand how people lived in earlier times and how their lives would be Air and Weather different today (e.g., getting water from a well, growing food, making clothing, having fun, forming organizations, living by rules and laws).
+Mand and Danes K.3 Students match simple descriptions of work that people do and Wood and Paper the names of related jobs at the school, in the local community, and from historical accounts.
+Animala Tura Du Tura K.6 Students understand that history relates to events, people, and Animals Two By Two Plants and Animals places of other times.
+Air and Weather 3.
+Understand how people lived in earlier times and how their lives would be different today (e.g., getting water from a well, growing food, making All allu vveatilei clothing, having fun, forming organizations, living by rules and laws).
+Country, naving run, forming organizations, living by rules and laws).